theleharo/evkafka/docs/index.md

     app.run()
 ```

-The application connects to kafka broker and starts to read kafka messages.
-As soon as a message
+The application connects to the Kafka broker and begins
-of type `FooEvent` is received the app calls the handler function `foo_handler` with
+reading kafka messages.
+Once a message of type `FooEvent`
+is received, the app calls the `foo_handler` handler function,
-the message object in `event` parameter.
+passing the message object as the `event` parameter.

 > **Note**.
 Kafka broker should be available at `kafka:9092` to run the example.